geschke/RaspiDashboard/README.md

 # Installation

-You'll need a running Gulp and Bwser installation.
+You'll need a running Gulp and Bower installation.
 Then do a git clone on the repository:

     git clone https://github.com/geschke/RaspiDashboard.git